Going on a road trip? Here are the biggest mistakes to avoid plus the best tips for a road trip that will help you have an amazing time.

 This is even worse if you’re driving in a place with a number of animals which means that you could put yourself and the animals in danger.

-It’s also a bit hard to find accommodation in the night in case you didn’t sort it out beforehand.
+It’s also a bit hard to find accommodation at night in case you didn’t sort it out beforehand.

 4. Not checking the traffic rules of your destination